 Acid scarification with H₂SO₄ for 10 minutes, followed by soaking in 500 ppm GA₃ solution for 48 hours

-Following each treatment, Seeds were first surface-sterilized by immersion in a 5% Captan solution for five minutes.
+Prior to each treatment, seeds were first surface-sterilized by immersion in a 5% Captan solution for 5 minutes.
 Following sterilization, three replicates of 25 seeds each were placed in sterilized sand trays lined with moistened filter paper using deionized water.
 The trays were incubated in a seed germinator at 25°C under a 16/8 h light/dark cycle (Silva et al., 2009).
 Germination was monitored daily for four weeks, with radicle protrusion of 1 cm as the germination criterion.
 The following germination-related parameters were determined:

 Final Germination Percentage (FGP) (Scott et al., 1984)